Rishikesh-Jadhav/AI-and-Machine-Learning-on-Google-Cloud/README.md

 ## **Conclusion**

-These projects have provided me with invaluable hands-on experience in leveraging Google Cloud's machine learning and natural language processing tools.
+These projects have provided me with hands-on experience in leveraging Google Cloud's machine learning and natural language processing tools.
 By successfully predicting visitor purchases and performing detailed entity and sentiment analyses, I've deepened my understanding of:

 - **Data Preparation and Exploration:** Selecting relevant features and preparing datasets for modeling.
 - **Model Training and Evaluation:** Building logistic regression models and assessing their performance using key metrics.